Information about Daku Island

 Among the three islands, Daku is the largest by far.
 This encourages spending the longest time here.
 A generously sized sandbar becomes exposed at low tide.
 And when you venture into the palm forest, you will want to climb up the trees for a good view.

 Daku is particularly ideal for a lunch stop.
 There are cheap meals at beachside shacks and further inland.
 But the best way to enjoy lunch here is to bring fresh seafood from General Luna, rent a bungalow hut on the shore, and hire the local beachside cooks for a barbecue feast.

-There is a PHP 100 entrance fee per boat upon arrival at Daku Island, collected by a local in charge.
+There is a minimum entrance fee per boat upon arrival at Daku Island, collected by a local in charge.